wodeni/Animate-plus-plus/docs/final-report/manual.md

   - Complicated animation has also been accomplished.
 In the example given below, we load a tiger SVG as a combination of more than 200 beizer curves with over 700 lines of code.
 The whole tiger head can rotate and translate.

   ![tiger](../assets/final-report/tiger.png)
+  - Path class completed.
+Can now modify all different kinds of paths including line, quadratic curve, bezier curve and arc.
 - `1.2`
+  - Motions along all different types of paths are available.

 ## 4. API Reference